 PRO TIP 3: You can write cover letter emails in a semi-standardized manner, carefully adjusting parts of your text to each company while keeping the overall structure in place.
 This saves you time and headaches.
 But, importantly, always customize, never fully standardize.
 Recruiters can easily tell.

-That’s it for now.
+That’s it.
 We hope you enjoyed the read.
-Now take action.
+Now it’s time for action.
 As always, we are rooting for you.
+Keep us posted.